1. The Vijayanagara Empire was founded in ___________.

 Explanation: He allied with Portuguese at Goa to secure horse trade and firearms.

-67. Abdur Razzaq, the Persian ambassador, visited Vijayanagara during the reign of:
+67. Abdur Razzaq, the Persian ambassador, visited Vijayanagara during the reign of___________.

 A) Harihara II